-An EHR serves this purpose and helps them eliminating a great deal of paperwork and reduces the time taken by healthcare staff to fetch the patient’s record and several other vital information.
+An EHR serves this purpose and helps them eliminate a great deal of paperwork and reduces the time taken by healthcare staff to fetch the patient’s record and several other vital information.
 The EHR offers important information to healthcare workers.

 Even HealthIT.gov lauds the EHR system as it has stated that around 80% of healthcare service providers using EHRs have observed a sizeable improvement in their productivity and process efficiency.
-Almost 75% service provider has stated that EHRs helps them to receive the laboratory results way quicker than before.
+Almost 75% of service provider has stated that EHRs helps them to receive laboratory results way quicker than before.
 The doctors can give e-Prescriptions, which saves a lot of time.

 The EHR is almost like the EMR, but, the scope of EHR is more than the recording of normal clinical data in a hospital.
 EHR represents collective health data from all the doctors, specialists, laboratory technicians, or clinicians who have contributed to the patient’s diagnosis and treatment.

 This detailed health record document could be shared with other healthcare service providers.
-EHR is developed by a healthcare service provider, but it is a more patient-centric entity, that is more useful as far as patient’s diagnosis and treatment are concerned.
+EHR is developed by a healthcare service provider, but it is a more patient-centric entity, that is more useful as far as patient diagnosis and treatment are concerned.

 As the name suggests, PHR is managed and handled by the patients themselves.
 It allows them to maintain a log of their health conditions, medical history, treatment information, medications given, allergies, and a lot more information.
 These medical records are either generated by the patients themselves or could be by the healthcare service providers, for personal use or patient engagement purpose, respectively.

-PHR system allows patients to have an active involvement in their medical care process, this also empowers them to make the right decisions as they have all the vital information at their disposal.
+The PHR system allows patients to have an active involvement in their medical care process, this also empowers them to make the right decisions as they have all the vital information at their disposal.

 PHR offers an effective and efficient method for a patient to stay engaged and manage their ongoing treatment.
 PHR system offers many benefits that include:

 Though the EMR, EHR, and PHR are different, they do offer some similarities among themselves.
-Here are few commonalities in these systems.
+Here are a few commonalities in these systems.